Stellar foliation structures on surfaces: Basic observations, definitions, and results

 \begin{corollary} If $\tau$ is a trail in $Z$, then $Z \smallsetminus \tau$ has two connected components, both homeomorphic to an open disk. \end{corollary} \begin{proof} Let $X$ be the one-point compactification of $Z$ with $x_\infty$ denoting the point added.
 Since $Z$ is an open topological disk, $X$ is homeomorphic to the $2$-sphere.
 Our trail can be parameterized by an injective proper map from $\R$, so it extends continuously to a simple closed curve $\bar \tau:\hat \R \to \tau \cup \{x_\infty\}$ with $\bar \tau(\infty)=x_\infty$.
 By the Jordan Curve Theorem, $X \smallsetminus \bar \tau$ consists of two components, each homeomorphic to a disk.
 We have $Z \smallsetminus \tau=X \smallsetminus \bar \tau$. \end{proof}

 \begin{corollary} Let $\tau:\R \to Z$ be a parameterized trail and let $P \subset Z$ be a polygon all of whose interior angles are less than or equal to $\pi$.
-If $\tau$ passes through the interior of $P$, then $I=\tau^{-1}(P)$ is a non-degenerate closed and bounded interval and $\tau^{-1}(\partial P)=\partial I$. \compat{This was added on Sept 29, 2022} \end{corollary} \begin{proof} Since $P$ is closed and $\tau$ is continuous, $I=\tau^{-1}(P)$ is closed.
+If $\tau$ passes through the interior of $P$, then $I=\tau^{-1}(P)$ is a nondegenerate closed and bounded interval and $\tau^{-1}(\partial P)=\partial I$. \compat{This was added on Sept 29, 2022} \end{corollary} \begin{proof} Since $P$ is closed and $\tau$ is continuous, $I=\tau^{-1}(P)$ is closed.
 Since $\tau$ is proper, $I$ is bounded.
 If $I$ were not an interval, there would be a bounded open interval $J$ that is a component of $\R \setminus I$, and the restriction of $\tau$ to the closure $\bar J$ would lead to a contradiction to \Cref{no returning trails}.
-Observe that $I$ is non-degenerate because $U=\tau^{-1}(P^\circ)$ is open, non-empty and contained in $I$.
+Observe that $I$ is nondegenerate because $U=\tau^{-1}(P^\circ)$ is open, nonempty and contained in $I$.

 Observe that $\tau(t) \in \partial P$ if and only if $t \in I \setminus U$.
 Thus, it remains to show that $U$ is the interior of $I$.
 Let $U_0 \subset U$ be a connected component of $U$.
 Observe that $\tau(U_0)$ is an arc of $\tau$ in the interior of $P$ whose endpoints $\tau(\partial U_0)$ lie in $\partial P$.
 Let $p \in \tau(\partial U_0)$ be one of those endpoints.
 The interior angle at $p$ is at most $\pi$, so any path $\ell:[0,1) \to P$ with $\ell(0)=p$ such that $\ell\big((0,1)\big)$ is contained in a leaf must make an angle that is strictly less than $\pi$ with $\tau(U_0)$ at $p$.
 But by the angle condition of trails, the continuation of $\tau$ outside of $U_0$ cannot make such an angle with $\tau(U_0)$ at $p$, so after $\tau$ passes through $p$ it immediately leaves $P$.
 Therefore $U$ only has one connected component, whose endpoints are also endpoints of $I$.
 In particular $U$ is the interior of $I$. \end{proof}